morepath/dectate/doc/usage.rst

 querying
 --------

-Dectate keeps a database of committed actions that can be queried.
+Dectate keeps a database of committed actions that can be queried by using :class:`dectate.Query`.

 Here is an example of a query for all the plugin actions on ``MyApp``:

 .. testcode::